singularityjs/Demo/README.md

     }
 ```

-Create entity to handle websockets
+Create entity to handle websockets in "entity/handle.js"
 ```javascript
     "use strict";